 Coast Guard Day is celebrated throughout the country on August 4th each year – commemorating that day in 1790 when Revenue-Marine was born.
 The celebration is at the station in Ft.
 Wadsworth, a fantastic and fascinating place to bring the family.
 Consider attending – I know I will.

 Finally, I want to mention that due to the singular efforts of Staten Island Borough Hall, the city of New York has achieved the designation of Coast Guard City.
-This is a formal title bestowed upon a community by an act of Congress for developing a unique and supportive relationship with a Coast Guard Station or Sector.
+This is a formal title bestowed upon a community, by an act of Congress, for developing a unique and supportive relationship with a Coast Guard Station or Sector.
 As a borough, I believe it should install a deep pride in our identity; this is a great honor shared by only a handful of other cities throughout the United States.